Universal Studios Japan with Babies, Toddlers, and Small Kids

 My daughter was finally tall enough to ride this around the time she turned four (she had a huge growth spurt suddenly, so it was a pleasant surprise — except for my wallet since I needed to buy new clothes!).

-This is a leisurely and fun ride where you tap different colored eggs depending on the color you see throughout the journey.
 Everything is so cute and even the waiting area is adorably decorated, making you feel like you’re in the game.
 There are some spots in the waiting area where you can tap your Power-Up Band or punch blocks, which my daughter loved doing.
 It definitely helped the time go by faster!

 For children who are 92 cm or taller when accompanied by an adult.
 Children 122 cm or taller can ride alone.